louking/members/docs/meetings-admin-guide.rst

     * select the :term:`agenda item`, click **Edit**, then update the **Summary**

       .. note::
-        this overwrites the words written by the :term:`member`, so should be done only when needed
+        this overwrites the words written by the :term:`member` when they created their :term:`status report` and will be reflected into the :term:`status report` document, so should be done only when needed

-reorder :term:`agenda items <agenda item>`
+reorder agenda items
 -------------------------------------------
 To access the :term:`meeting's <meeting>` :ref:`Meeting view`, from :ref:`Meetings view` select the meeting and click **View Meeting**.
 The current :term:`agenda` is displayed.